Romantafelski/Project_portfolio/README.md

 # Project_portfolio

 For my website I was trying for a more simplistic site that is easy to use.
 I went with backgrounds that didn't have a lot going on in them so that it had a clean look to it.
+Some of the technologies I used were onces such as toggleClass(), toggle(), and hide().
+I used these in order to change the css of the webpage background as well as highlight the links and menu selections.
+I created separate .css, .js, and .html pages to change the look of them.
+I used jquery in order to create everything except for the links to the various websites.